 3. Remove Equipment

-Remove any ladders, rails, skimmer baskets, wall fittings, hoses and cleaners.
+Remove any floats, ladders, rails, skimmer baskets, wall fittings, hoses and cleaners.
 Clean and dry them, and store them in a dry space.
-Now is also a great time to store all of your outdoor furniture and accessories to prevent weathering.
+Now is also a great time to store all of your in-pool furniture as well as outdoor furniture and accessories to prevent weathering.

 4. Lower the Water Level